Ground sloth

-Ground sloths are a diverse group of extinct sloths in the mammalian superorder Xenarthra.
-The term is used to refer to all extinct sloths because of the large size of the earliest forms discovered, compared to existing tree sloths.
-The Caribbean ground sloths, the most recent survivors, lived in the Antilles, possibly until 1550 BCE.
+The Caribbean ground sloths, the most recent survivors, lived on Cuba and Hispaniola, possibly until 1550 BCE.
 However, radiocarbon dating suggests an age of between 2819 and 2660 BCE for the last occurrence of Megalocnus in Cuba.
-Ground sloths had been extinct on the mainland of North and South America for 10,000 years or more.
 They survived 5,000–6,000 years longer in the Caribbean than on the American mainland, which correlates with the later colonization of this area by humans.